1990s uprising in Bahrain: Main events

 One month after their arrest, the government started jail-house negotiations with opposition leaders.
 About twenty one-or-two-hour meetings were conducted in four months between activists one side and Henderson, his deputy; Adel Flaifel or Minister of Interior on the other side.
 An agreement named "the Initiative" was reached in which opposition leaders would calm people in exchange for releasing all of those not convicted in courts.
 The government reportedly agreed that at a later stage after establishment of security, it would start a political dialogue with opposition.
 Initially, protests paused, however they resumed after the government denied such an agreement existed.

 In December 1995 and January 1996, two bombs exploded in a shopping mall and a hotel without causing any casualties.
 Opposition leaders were arrested.
 No charges were filed against them (as of May 2007).
-Bombings continued in the following months collecting the lives of eight people.
+Bombings continued in the following months collecting the lives of eight people, including seven killed in the firebombing of a restaurant in Sitra.
 The number of deaths by this time reached twenty four, including several deaths while in police custody due to alleged torture as well as three security forces.
 In May, a protester was sentenced to death penalty for allegedly killing a policeman.
 During this period, arrests increased, especially among women and children.

 In June, the government said it had detected a network called the "military wing of Hizb AllahBahrain".
 The government alleged it was backed by Iran and had caused the unrest.
 The claim that "Hizb Allah" existed in Bahrain was described by Human Rights Watch as lacking any credibility, however the report noted the influence of Iran during that period.

 The uprising was characterized by extreme forms of suppression, riots, stoning and bomb attacks.
 Over forty people were killed, mostly by the security forces.
 Most of the events of the uprising took place in Shia villages and towns; there was a strong religious component in the violence.
 The rhetoric of the pro-government quarters attempted to stain the image of the uprising, but at the end, the situation had to improve following the longest ever uprising in the history of Bahrain.